awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-taskrunner-proxy.md

 # Using Task Runner with a Proxy<a name="dp-taskrunner-proxy"></a>

 If you are using a proxy host, you can either specify its [configuration](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-taskrunner-config-options.html) when invoking Task Runner or set the environment variable, HTTPS\_PROXY\.
-The environment variable used with Task Runner will accept the same configuration used for the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-http-proxy.html)\.
+The environment variable used with Task Runner accepts the same configuration used for the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-http-proxy.html)\.